penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-classroomssets-classroomset.md

 ## rooms

-ClassRooms which it contains the group
+Classrooms identifiers which contain the group.

 `rooms`